 Step 1: Remove Sealant and Rust Stains

-- Cut a ziplock bag open to make two little square pieces that will cover the hole and around four inches of the surrounding area.
+- Cut a Ziploc bag open to make two small square pieces that cover the hole and about four inches of the surrounding area.

 - Tape it on the drilled hole area by applying duct tape on the sides and bottom while leaving the top side to create a pocket.